Thunder defeat Rockets in Westbrook's return to town

 In his first game in Chesapeake Energy Arena as a visitor, Westbrook ran to the same corner after being introduced, raising his index finger high as the crowd gave him a lengthy ovation.
 That ovation followed a video tribute by the Thunder to Westbrook's remarkable stint with Oklahoma City that included the 2016-17 Most Valuable Player award and three consecutive seasons averaging a triple-double.

 But while the Thunder were welcoming to Westbrook before the game, they were plenty hostile once it got underway.
-Oklahoma City scored 37 first-quarter points to lead by 16, and the game was never closer than double figures the rest of the way.
+Oklahoma City scored 37 first-quarter points to lead by 16 after 12 minutes, and the game was never closer than double figures the rest of the way.

 The loss snapped a three-game winning streak for the Rockets.